Skip to content

 Source: institutional financial aid offices, 2025-2026 published policies.
 All other top-25 institutions are need-aware for international applicants.

-Canadian families with strong financial need who target the six need-blind institutions typically receive aid packages that bring net cost to a fraction of the sticker price.
+Canadian families with strong financial need who target the nine need-blind institutions typically receive aid packages that bring net cost to a fraction of the sticker price.
 At Harvard, families with annual incomes below USD 85,000 typically pay nothing.
 For families above the demonstrated-need threshold who plan full-pay, the strategic question becomes which need-aware institutions offer the strongest value at full cost, and our guide on which schools negotiate financial aid covers the institutions most willing to discuss aid packages with admitted students.

 Should Canadian students choose a top US school over McGill or Toronto?